BitNet-SMARTPDM/arrowhead-setup/README.md

 # arrowhead-setup <!-- omit in toc -->
-This project is derived and expanded from scripts and docker-compose found in [Arrowhead framework core project](https://github.com/eclipse-arrowhead/core-java-spring).
+This project is derived from [Arrowhead framework core project](https://github.com/eclipse-arrowhead/core-java-spring).
+The main purpose of this repository is get up and running Arrowhead-4.2.0 in your environment with docker.

-- Setup Arrowhead Framework core systems utilizing Docker and Docker-compose.
+- Setup Arrowhead Framework with Docker and Docker-compose.
-- Create PKCS #12 certificates and unpack them for clients.
+- Certification basics of clients, localclouds and globalclouds.

 ## Table of Contents <!-- omit in toc -->